 This method requires the current wired host to be disconnected temporarily.
-Another device physically connects to the WiBox's wired interface for configuration.
+Another device physically connects to the WiBox 2100E's wired interface for configuration.

-- Disconnect the current wired host from the WiBox and connect the device used for configuring the WiBox. - 2.
-Use a utility to locate the WiBox's MAC address and IP address.
-This utility must use the Lantronix access protocol to query the WiBox. - 3.
-Assign an IP address to the wired host within the same subnet as the WiBox. - 4.
-Use the WiBox's Web-Manager or Telnet to port 9999 to configure the WiBox as necessary. - 5.
-Disconnect the wired device and reconnect the original wired host to the WiBox.
+- 1. Disconnect the current wired host from the WiBox 2100E and connect the device used for configuring the WiBox 2100E. - 2.
+Reset the WiBox 2100E. - Use a utility to locate the WiBox 2100E's MAC address and IP address.
+This utility must use the Lantronix access protocol to query the WiBox 2100E. - 4.
+Assign an IP address to the wired host within the same subnet as the WiBox 2100E. - 5.
+Use the WiBox 2100E's Web Manager or Telnet to port 9999 to configure the WiBox 2100E as necessary. - 6.
+Disconnect the wired device and reconnect the original wired host to the WiBox 2100E. - 7.
+Reset the WiBox 2100E.